aws/karpenter-provider-aws/designs/odcr.md

 _We are keeping the scope of this design very targeted so even if these could be things we eventually support, we aren't scoping them into this design_
 - Supporting prioritization when launching nodes
 - Supporting any pre-calcaluation of ODCR capacity utilization before node launch
+- Supporting changes in scaling behavior when ODCR is associated to a NodeClass. _We won't bring up N nodes to match an N node capacity reservation_

 ## Proposed Solution